London on a Budget: Top Attractions and Tips

 * Make sure you download the apps and add your payment details before the trip so you do not get stuck once you arrive.

-If you arrive early, use Tube from the airport to central London to save money.
-If you arrive late, use one of the car-sharing apps I mentioned above to get around the city.
-The pickup points for Ubers and others will be located on the 4th floor.
-I didn’t see signs about that at all, so one guy helped me to find it.
-If you are flexible, use Tube from 9.30 am to save money as the rates are slightly cheaper.
+If you arrive early, use the Tube from the airport to central London to save money.
+If you arrive late, consider using one of the car-sharing apps I mentioned earlier.
+Pickup points for Ubers and others are located on the 4th floor.
+I didn’t notice the signs, but a helpful person pointed me in the right direction.
+If you’re flexible, you can also take the Tube after 9:30 am when the rates are slightly cheaper.

 Did you know that if you get off from the non-main entrance in the train cabin, you will most likely need to press the button manually to open the door as it won’t be opened automatically?
 The SAME rule applies for outside city trains to go in and out.